amadeus4dev/developer-guides/docs/resources/flights.md

 ## Cancel a reservation

-Just as you can help users book a flight with Flight Create Orders, you can now also help them cancel their reservations with [Flight Order Management](https://developers.amadeus.com/self-service/category/air/api-doc/flight-order-management) API.
+Just as you can help users book a flight with the Flight Create Orders, you can now also help them cancel their reservations with the [Flight Order Management](https://developers.amadeus.com/self-service/category/air/api-doc/flight-order-management) API.
 However, you have a limited window of time to cancel via API.
 If you’re working with an airline consolidator for ticketing, cancellations via API are generally only allowed while the order is queued for ticketing.
-Once the ticket has been issued, you’ll have to contact your consolidator directly to handle the cancellation
+Once the ticket has been issued, you’ll have to contact your consolidator directly to handle the cancellation.

-To call Flight Order Management, you have pass as a parameter the flight-orderId from the Flight Create Orders API, such as:
+To call the Flight Order Management, you have pass as a parameter the flight-orderId from the Flight Create Orders API, such as:

 ```bash
 DELETE https://test.api.amadeus.com/v1/booking/flight-orders/eJzTd9f3NjIJdzUGAAp%2fAiY